Contract law and tort law

 If you already have a degree then you are not required to have studied law before, but this is an OU level 2 module and you will need the study skills required for this level of study,

-If you are new to study at university level, or are returning after some time, we recommend that you first study An introduction to law (W101).
+If you are new to study at university level, or are returning after some time, we recommend that you first study an OU level 1 law module.

 If you have any doubt about the suitability of the module, please speak to an adviser.